 Most of the materials in the collection are in English, though some are written in German, French, and Italian.

-Researchers will find it useful to use the more recent (html) finding aid in conjunction with the older finding aid, which includes item-level information.
+Researchers will find it useful to use the more recent (html) finding aid in conjunction with the legacy finding aid, which includes item-level information.

 View finding aid (HTML)